 Become philanthropists by giving their time, treasure and talent

 Learn about and take action on important community issues

 Make decisions with an impact beyond the walls of Hathaway Brown

-GROW’s goal for the 2016-2017 funding cycle is to award $12,000 to nonprofit organizations to support our areas of target.
-After conducting a needs assessment of the greater Cleveland community, our members have focused their attention on the needs of children in poverty, educational access, hunger, and homelessness.
-Our Upper School branch also awards loans to support micro-finance enterprises in the developing world.
+GROW’s goal for the 2018-2019 funding cycle is to award $15,000 to nonprofit organizations.
+GROW focuses on the needs of children, particularly girls, educational access, hunger, and homelessness.
+The Upper School GROW also awards loans to support microfinance enterprises in the developing world.

-Since 2006, the Middle School branch has partnered with the Crittenton Foundation who works to help under-served and marginalized girls and young women in the Cleveland area.
-Their mission is to “support empowerment, self-sufficiency, and the end of cycles of destructive behaviors for girls, young women and their families who live at the margin of the American dream.”
-This is a golden opportunity for our girls to help other girls.
-Through their generous donation, we will award $4,000 to projects serving the needs of at-risk adolescent young women in the Cleveland area.
+Since 2006, the Middle School GROW has partnered with the Crittenton Foundation to help under-served and marginalized girls and young women in the Cleveland area.
+Their mission is to support empowerment, self-sufficiency, and the end of cycles of destructive behaviors for girls, young women and their families.
+Through a generous donation from the Crittenton Foundation, GROW will award $4,000 to projects serving the needs of at-risk adolescent women in the Cleveland area.

-Once you and your organization have determined that your programming matches one of our mission statements, please consider applying for a grant.
+Once you determine your organizational programming matches one of our mission statements, please consider applying for a grant.

-The GROW members will review all completed proposals.
-Based on the quality and thoroughness of the proposal and mission fit, GROW will decide whether or not to award your grant.
-Award recipients will be notified by the end of March.
+GROW members will review all completed proposals based on the quality and thoroughness of the proposal and mission fit.